danleeaj/summate_data/README.md

 * `analysis.ipynb` containing the code to analyze the data
 * `figure.png` containing a figure, if any were made

 \* Data is not uploaded to GitHub for privacy concerns.
-All identifiable factors are removed.
+All potential identifiable factors are removed.

 ##### Requirements
 * Python >= 3.8